kgabis/parson-devel/README.md

 ##Contributing

-I'm always merging working bug fixes.
+I will always merge *working* bug fixes.
 However, if you want to add something to the API, I *won't* merge it without prior discussion.

 ##License